dan-mim/dan-mim.github.io/_pages/publications.md

   <tr>
     <td>
       <b>Currently working on Reinforcement Learning (RL) and Distributionally Robust Optimization (DRO) to tackle multi-stage stochastic optimization problems.</b><br><br>
+      This work will be submitted to IEEE Transaction journal. <br><br>
       The goal of this work is to develop a concrete solution for an Energy Management System requiring multistage decision-making.
-This project will soon be integrated into IFPEN's EMS-lab@ifpen solver.<br>
+This project will soon be integrated into IFPEN's EMS-lab@ifpen solver.<br><br>
-      This work will be submitted to IEEE Transaction journal. <br><br>
       Link: <a href="https://gitlab.ifpen.fr/R1150/malisanp">codes</a>.
     </td>
   </tr>